 The course covers the following themes:

 Basics of probability theory

 Hypothesis testing methods (both parametric and non-parametric)

 The main objective of this course is to give you an overview of the basic notations of statistics and probability theory.
 After this course, you will be able to:

 Answer basic questions on the following statistical topics: estimation methods, confidence intervals, resampling schemes, hypothesis testing and regression.

-Carry out a preliminary analysis of astronomical data using analytical computations and the statistical programming software R.
+Carry out a preliminary analysis of astronomical data using analytical computations and the programming language Python.